rackerlabs/docs-cloud-cdn/rst/dev-guide/developer-guide.rst

 This guide is intended to assist software developers who want to develop applications by using the REST application programming interface (API) for the Rackspace CDN service.

-To use the information provided here, you should have a general understanding of the `Rackspace CDN service`_ and have a `Rackspace Cloud account`_ with access to the Rackspace CDN service.
+To use the information provided here, you should have a general understanding of the and have a `Rackspace Cloud account`_ with access to the Rackspace CDN service.
 You should also be familiar with the following technologies:

 -  *RESTful* web services